Meet Ironman Hawaii Qualifier Erin Klegstad

 Coeur: We know that there's usually a big support team behind every great athlete.
 Can you tell us about your training partners and the people who support you?

-Erin: It takes a tribe, and I wouldn’t be where I am without mine!
+Erin: It takes a community, and I wouldn’t be where I am without mine!
 My number one, Nick… I’m forever grateful.
 He got me into this crazy sport and has been with me and encouraging me every step of the way – whether it’s racing (we’ve done three IMs together) or supporting me when he’s not racing (he’s the BEST bike fairy and Sherpa!).

 As for training partners, I’ve met some of my closest friends because of triathlon (two of them will be on the Big Island cheering me on!).
 But, other than masters, I do the majority of my training solo for a couple reasons.
 One, time.
 I’m all about saving as much time as possible.
 My commute is ridiculous and by the time I’d drive to meet someone on the opposite side of the city for a bike or run, I could have been done with it and already eaten dinner.
 That may sound selfish, but it works for me – and, in this sport, you have to find what works for you!
 And, two, I love the mental aspect of long solo runs or rides.
 I’m an introvert and just love that quiet time to reflect on my day, my training, life, write blog posts in my head, listen to my breath.

-The rest of my tribe – my coach, parents, sister, girl friends, masters lane mates, teammates, you guys – I wouldn’t be where I am without their guidance, support and cheers.
+The rest of my community – my coach, parents, sister, girl friends, masters lane mates, teammates, you guys – I wouldn’t be where I am without their guidance, support and cheers.
 I’m seriously so lucky to have them all in my corner!

 Coeur: Finally, what advice would you give to someone who has never done a triathlon but is considering signing up?